Tech-at-DU/ACS-3310-Writing-JavaScript-Libraries/lesson-10.md

 - [ ] Each test verified: fails when behavior is broken
 - [ ] Tests cover at least two different acceptance criteria from PostKit.md

-### Suggested test targets if you do not have your own list

-**Filter pipeline** — most valuable, covers multiple libraries and store connections

-**Post creation** — verifies the editor, validation, store, and slug generation all work together

-**Persistence** — verify posts in the store match what the storage library serialized and loaded

-**Search** — verify the search input correctly narrows the list
+### Where to start

+Work from your `TEST-TARGETS.md`.
+Start with T1 — the target you marked as highest priority — and work through the list.

+If you are unsure which target to tackle first, the filter pipeline (T1 in the example from lesson 9) is the highest value: it covers a library boundary, a state boundary, and a view boundary in a single test.

 ### Working with AI